Greater bilby: Habitat

 Once widespread in arid, semi-arid and relatively fertile areas covering 70 per cent of mainland Australia, by 1995 the bilby was restricted to arid regions and classed as a threatened species.
 Before the extreme contraction of its range to remote northern desert areas, the species was well known around Adelaide, especially in the city parklands, and it was also recorded as living around Perth.

 It makes its home in a burrow that spirals down, making it hard for its predators to get in.

 The bilby prefers arid habitats because of the spinifex grass and the acacia shrubs.

 Diet

 Greater bilbies are nocturnal omnivores that do not need to drink water, as they get all the moisture they need from their food, which includes insects and their larvae, seeds, spiders, termites, bulbs, fruit, fungi, and very small animals.
 Most food is found by digging or scratching in the soil, and using their very long tongues.

+They smell out witchetty grubs in roots of wattles and lancewood, and bite open the roots to get the grubs.